CaMeLs Can Use Computers Too: System-level Security for Computer Use Agents: Introduction

 \section{Introduction}

 Computer Use Agents (CUAs) are large Vision-Language Model (VLM)-based systems that automate tasks by perceiving user interfaces through screenshots or structured data and executing actions.
-These agents are increasingly entrusted with open-ended control of computer interfaces.
-Unlike text-based agents with well-defined tool APIs, CUAs use loosely constrained action parameters (e.g., arbitrary text inputs, pixel coordinates), creating attack surfaces where malicious instructions can be embedded directly into UI content.
-Real-world exploits demonstrate severe compromises such as data exfiltration or arbitrary code execution~\citep{Li2025Commercial}.
-Consequently, ensuring control flow integrity, and guaranteeing that the agent only executes actions prescribed by a user, have become paramount security requirements.
+Unlike text-based agents with well-defined tool APIs, CUAs use both semantically ambiguous tools and loosely constrained action parameters.
+While text-based tools like \texttt{send\_email(to, subject, body)} have clear semantics, CUA actions like \texttt{click(x, y)} are context-dependent: the same action could log in, delete data, or navigate to a malicious site depending on the target coordinates.
+This ambiguity creates attack surfaces where malicious instructions can be embedded directly into UI content via prompt injections and adversarial pixel perturbations, with real-world exploits demonstrating consequences including data exfiltration and arbitrary code execution~\citep{Li2025Commercial}.
+Consequently, ensuring control flow integrity, which guarantees that the agent only executes actions prescribed by a user, has become a paramount security requirement.

-To secure agentic systems, recent literature proposed to adopt a system-centric approach -- the Dual-LLM paradigm~\citep{willison2023dual-llm,Costa2025,Debenedetti2025}.
-This architecture structurally enforces control flow integrity by separating the agent into two distinct components: a Privileged Planner (P-LLM), which generates high-level plans while remaining blind to the environment, and a Quarantined Perception model (Q-VLM), which is called inside the plan and processes untrusted external data such as UI observations.
-While effective for agents with simple well defined tools, applying this pattern to CUAs presents a fundamental challenge.
-Standard CUAs operate in a data-dependent, multi-turn loop: they must perceive the UI state at every step to determine the next action.
-Strict isolation blocks malicious injections by preventing the planner from observing the screen, but simultaneously appears to break the visual feedback loop needed to navigate dynamic environments.
+To secure agentic systems, recent literature proposed to adopt a system-centric approach: the Dual-LLM paradigm~\citep{willison2023dual-llm,Costa2025,Debenedetti2025}.
+This architecture separates planning (a trusted Privileged Planner, or P-LLM, blind to the environment) from perception (a Quarantined Perception model, or Q-VLM, that processes untrusted observations within the planner's plan), structurally enforcing control flow integrity.
+CaMeL~\citep{Debenedetti2025} is one such system, where the P-LLM emits a complete execution plan upfront before any environment observation.
+While effective in simulated agentic benchmarks such as AgentDojo~\citep{debenedetti2024agentdojo}, where application state is represented as structured Python objects and agents interact through a closed set of typed tool APIs (e.g., \texttt{send\_email}, \texttt{get\_calendar}), applying this pattern to CUAs presents a fundamental challenge.
+The state space a CUA planner must anticipate grows combinatorially across application state, UI layouts, and pixel-level variations, rendering it effectively unbounded unlike the finite, enumerable state spaces of prior Dual-LLM evaluations in text-only environments with typed tool APIs.
+Standard CUAs manage this complexity through a data-dependent, multi-turn loop, perceiving the UI state at every step to determine the next action.
+Strict isolation blocks malicious injections by preventing the planner from observing the screen, but simultaneously appears to sever the visual feedback loop these systems depend on.